Transforming Modern Drug Development with RWE

 The Regulatory Landscape

-In the United States, the 21st Century Cures Act mandated the FDA to establish a framework for the use of RWE to support new drug indications or to satisfy post-approval study requirements.
-The FDA has since released several guidance documents focusing on the quality of RWD and the robustness of study designs.
-The Real-World Evidence Program at the FDA is now a mature entity, providing a clear pathway for sponsors to engage in early consultations.
+Since the Cures Act was signed in 2016, the FDA has released several guidance documents focusing on the quality of RWD and the robustness of study designs.
+The framework for FDA’s Real-World Evidence Program was released in 2018, providing a clear pathway for the regulator’s implementation plans (15).

-Future Opportunities and Stakeholder Impact
+Future Opportunities

 References